reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 ## Introducing Node.js
 A basic understanding of Node.js is essential for working with Express.

-Node.js is an open-source runtime environment for executing JavaScript applications in the server.
-A unique feature of Node.js runtime is its non-blocking, event-driven I/O request processing model.
+Node.js is an open-source runtime environment for executing server-side JavaScript applications.
+A unique feature of Node.js runtime is that it's a non-blocking, event-driven I/O request processing model.

 Node.js uses the V8 JavaScript Runtime engine which is also used by Google Chrome.
 This makes the runtime engine much faster and hence enables faster processing of requests.

 In order to use Express, we should first install Node.js and the Node Package Manager (npm) in our development environment.
-Download and installation instruction of Node.js is found in the [official website](https://nodejs.org/en/download/).
-Similarly, we can refer to the [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) site for the installation instructions of npm.
+You can find download and installation instructions for Node.js on the [official website](https://nodejs.org/en/download/).
+Similarly, you can refer to the [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) site for the installation instructions of npm.

-## What is Express
+## What is Express?

 Express is a popular Node.js framework for authoring web applications.
 Express provides methods to specify the function to be called for a particular HTTP verb (GET, POST, SET, etc.) and URL pattern ("Route").